This article was revised on November 25, 2020, to update the policies' effective date.

 AmeriHealth is committed to providing our members with access to the care they need during the COVID-19 pandemic.
 We encourage all AmeriHealth members and providers to visit our dedicated AmeriHealth New Jersey and AmeriHealth Pennsylvania COVID-19 webpages regularly for the latest news and updates.
 We will continue to evaluate member needs as the situation changes.

 Temporary suspension of prior authorization during COVID-19 crisis

 Effective March 31, 2020, through July 31, 2020, AmeriHealth temporarily suspended prior authorization for acute in-network inpatient admissions from the emergency department; transfers from acute in-network inpatient facilities to in-network post-acute facilities and other inpatient facilities; in-network transportation from acute inpatient facilities to subacute facilities; and in-network ambulance transport for any diagnoses.

-Beginning August 1, 2020, AmeriHealth is modifying the policy to temporarily suspend prior authorization for:
+As of August 1, 2020, through March 31, 2021, AmeriHealth modified the policy to temporarily suspend prior authorization for:

 - Acute in-network inpatient admissions from the emergency department for only COVID-19 diagnoses.

 - Transfers from acute in-network inpatient facilities to in-network post-acute facilities (long-term acute care hospitals, inpatient rehabilitation, skilled nursing facilities) for only COVID-19 diagnoses.

 - Transfers from acute in-network inpatient facilities to other in-network inpatient facilities and in-network ambulance transportation for only COVID-19 diagnoses.